fire1ce/3os.org/docs/devops/python/virtualenv.md

 # Virtualenv

-## Avout Python Virtual Environment - **virtualenv**
+## About Python Virtual Environment - **virtualenv**

 **virtualenv** is a tool to create isolated Python environments.
 Since Python 3.3, a subset of it has been integrated into the standard library under the venv module.
-Using **virtualenv** is very useful for creating isolated Python environments for your projectsl,it will allow you installing Python packages and modules in a separate location from the rest of your host os wiout conflicting versions.
+Using **virtualenv** is very useful for creating isolated Python environments for your project,it will allow you installing Python packages and modules in a separate location from the rest of your host os without conflicting versions.

 ## Install virtualenv